-Examination of the morphology of the growing fungi isolated from necrotic and cankered branches/twigs and dead trees sampled from the young orchards showed that Botryosphaeriaceae were the fungal pathogens predominantly associated with these symptoms on Hass and GEM cvs across all counties (Table 5; Figure 3).
-Other fungi, including species of Colletotrichum, Fusarium, and Phomopsis were also isolated from the samples, but at lower proportions.
-Botryosphaeria species were recovered at high frequencies from infected twigs or dead tissues affected or not by sunburn damage, indicating that sunburn injury can trigger Botryosphaeria latent infections on the tissues to develop disease symptoms, but it is not required for infections to occur (Figures 3 and 4).
-Several saprophytic fungi, mainly Alternaria spp., were also encountered (Table 5; Figure 3).
+Phomopsis also were isolated from the samples, but at lower proportions.
+Botryosphaeria species were recovered at high frequencies from infected twigs or dead tissues affected or not by sunburn damage, indicating that sunburn injury can trigger Botryosphaeria latent infections on the tissues to develop disease symptoms, but it is not required for infections to occur (Figures 6 and 7).
+Several saprophytic fungi, mainly Alternaria spp., also were encountered (Table 5; Figure 6).